-Sunflower Hill is a registered 501c3 non-profit, dedicated to creating spaces and places where adults with developmental disabilities live, work, learn and realize their dignified place in the community.
-Our organization develops independent living residential communities, and offers vocational enrichment and life skills programs set in garden and cafe environments, for adults with developmental disabilities.
+Sunflower Hill is a registered 501c3 non-profit, dedicated to creating places and spaces where adults with intellectual and developmental disabilities (I/DD) live, work, learn, and thrive as part of the greater community.
+Our organization co-develops affordable residential communities and creates programs and activities for people with I/DD that support independence and interdependence.

-Sunflower Hill was founded in 2012 when Susan Houghton gathered a group of parents together and community leaders to discuss what would happen to their adult children with developmental disabilities when they themselves were no longer able to care for them.
+Sunflower Hill was founded in 2012 when Susan Houghton gathered a group of parents and community leaders together to discuss what would happen to their adult children with developmental disabilities when they themselves were no longer able to care for them.
 This dedicated group of parents established Sunflower Hill and dedicated themselves to finding long-term residential options for their adult children with developmental disabilities.
 The term, ‘sunflower hill’ was chosen to portray a field of radiant warmth, joy, longevity, and vibrancy.
 An inspiring quote from Margaret Mead provided a core tenet for the organization: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”